+It is easy to look up how much time the statute of limitations gives a mortgage holder to foreclose in Florida (five years), but it gets tricky when you try to figure out when that time period starts and ends.
 The time period begins to run from the date of default.
 Generally, it runs continuously but if you take action that prevents the mortgage holder from filing a foreclosure action, such as filing for bankruptcy, the time period may be tolled (suspended) or extended until the mortgage holder can legally take action again.

 Default is defined in your mortgage loan documents.
 Usually, it is defined as failing to make your payments when they come due or to bring them current within a certain grace period.
 But if you have missed several payments, which is the default date?
 The answer is that they probably all are.
 Each time you miss a mortgage payment, you are likely defaulting on your obligation under the note and mortgage.